-We purchased this home in March of 2016, and sold it in July of 2019 – we only spent three years of our lives here, but in that time I made a lot of changes (and a lot of mistakes).
-The basics of the house before were gold, gold, and more gold, as well as heavy window treatments and beige everywhere.
+We may have only spent three years of our lives here, but in that time made a lot of changes (and a lot of mistakes).
+Here’s what we were able to do!

 The Entryway